YahyaAmin/IMDB_automation/README.md

-mvn test    --to run test of testrunner mvn verify -Dskiptests --for reports
+mvn test    //to run test of testrunner mvn verify -Dskiptests //for reports